OKLAHOMA SPINE & BRAIN INSTITUTE NOTICE OF PRIVACY PRACTICES

 19. Research.
 We may use your health information for research purposes when an institutional review board or privacy board has reviewed the research proposal and established protocols to ensure the privacy of your health information and has approved the research.

 20. Organized Health Care Arrangement.
 Oklahoma Spine and Brain Institute (“OSBI”), its physicians, and other health care providers provide care in a clinically integrated care setting and constitute an organized health care arrangement under HIPAA.
-As of the date of this Notice, the “other health care providers” who provide services to the patients of OSBI within the clinic include First Step Orthotics and Prosthetics, LKM Enterprises, and RX Medical, and their employees.
+As of the date of this Notice, the “other health care providers” who provide services to the patients of OSBI within the clinic include Agility Medical Group and Medship and their employees.
 The organized health care arrangement involves participation of legally separate entities in which no entity will be responsible for the medical judgment or patient care provided by the other entities in the arrangement.
 All entities, however, have agreed to abide by this Notice of Privacy Practices (NPP) while working in the clinic setting known as OSBI.
 If you see a representative of one these named providers outside OSBI, you will receive another NPP from each of them upon your first encounter in their offices, which may be different from this NPP and which will govern the protected health information maintained by that provider.
-The physicians and other health care providers at OSBI will be able to access and use your Protected Health Information to carry out treatment, payment or health care operations for the clinic.
+The physicians and other health care providers at OSBI will be able to access and use your Protected Health Information to carry out treatment, payment, or health care operations for the clinic.